House sitting tips, resources and what we learned being short and long term house sitters.

-My Dad first put the idea of becoming a house sitter into my head about 10 years ago.
-He said he knew a gal, the daughter of a friend, that was house sitting for the rich and famous in California, making a ton of money.
+My Dad first put the idea of becoming a house sitter into my head about 15 years ago.
+He said he knew a gal, the daughter of a friend, that was house sitting for the rich and famous in California.
+She supposedly makes a ton of money.
 Keep in mind, my parents live in Germany and this friend of my Dad’s might have been exaggerating his daughters position and income a bit.
-I don’t know since I was never able to follow up with her.

 We started searching online…